Dsarken/YoutubeDownloader/README.md

 # Youtube Video Downloader

-This is a simple Python script that allows you to download YouTube videos in different resolutions using yt_dlp module.
+This is a simple Python program that allows you to download YouTube videos in different resolutions using yt_dlp module.

 ## Motivation